jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 end
 ```

-Now the view will look better:
+Now the view will be cleaner and easier to read:

 > app/views/courses/show.erb.html

 ```ruby
 <% if @top_student.present? %>